max0x7ba/atomic_queue/README.md

 ```bash
 echo -1 | sudo tee /proc/sys/kernel/sched_rt_runtime_us >/dev/null
 ```

-## Benchmarks Notes
-- The lowest latency for cross-thread communication is achieved when both threads run on the **same CPU core** (2 SMT threads).
-Moving communication to a different core adds noticeable latency, and crossing CCX boundaries or CPU sockets increases it further.
-- In the round-trip latency benchmark, **every tested queue** achieves its best latency only when the producer and consumer threads share the same CPU core.
-When the threads run on **different cores**, latency increases by **3× or more**.
-- When producer and consumer threads run on different cores, **all queues** show **at least 1.5× lower** throughput.
-- The numbers shown for each queue reflect the **best-case** result across within-core, cross-core, and cross-CCX/socket scenarios.
-- **Important**: These scenarios behave very differently in practice.
-Excellent performance with two SMT threads on a single core is often irrelevant for real-world use cases where threads must run on different cores.
-- **Recommendation**: Always benchmark your specific thread placement (same core vs. different cores vs. different CCX) for latency-critical or throughput-critical applications.

-### Notable exceptions
-`moodycamel::ConcurrentQueue` is the notable exception here, with its 1-producer-1-consumer throughput being the worst, yet scaling up in almost perfect linear fashion when the benchmark adds another pair of producer-consumer threads.
-It tries to emulate a MPMC queue with a bunch of SPSC queues under the hood.

-`moodycamel::ConcurrentQueue` is not a feasible/fungible/compatible drop-in replacement for any other (true) MPMC queues benchmarked here.
-Whereas all the other MPMC queues are perfectly fungible compatible drop-in replacements for another, including `moodycamel::ConcurrentQueue` too.

 ## Reading material
 Some books on the subject of multi-threaded programming I found quite instructive: